MicrosoftDocs/powerbi-docs/articles/powerbi-admin-premium-manage.md

 For each capacity, you can define capacity admins.
 Each capacity has its own admins.
 Defining a capacity admin to one capacity does not give them access to all capacities within your organization.

-Capacity admins will be able to manage the capacity through the admin portal.
+Capacity admins can manage the capacity through the admin portal.
 As a capacity admin, you will only be able to see the capacity items of the admin portal for the capacities that you are an admin of.
 You will not have access to other areas such as usage metrics, audit logs or tenant settings.

 > [AZURE.NOTE] All Office 365 Global Admins and Power BI admins are automatically capacity admins.